 - The Durban area has a significant number of reserves, developed parks and specialised gardens, the most renowned being the Municipal Botanical Garden.
-Besides the botanical gardens, Mitchell Park is one of the most popular green spaces, which includes an outdoor restaurant, a zoo and a playground for children.

 - The Weza State Forest in East Griqualand runs through indigenous forests and commercial plantations.
 The forest is home to several antelope species and a huge variety of birds.

-- St Lucia and its surroundings comprises the iSimangaliso Wetland Park that have five separate ecosystems.
+- St Lucia and its surroundings comprise the iSimangaliso Wetland Park that have five separate ecosystems.
 It is a fishing and bird watching paradise.
 Boat trips on the lake offer opportunities for crocodile and hippo sightings.
 The Kosi Bay Nature Reserve is part of the Coastal Forest Reserve between Mozambique and Sodwana Bay.

 - The Battlefields Route in northern KwaZulu-Natal has the highest concentration of battlefields and related military sites in South Africa.

 - The Midlands Meander is a scenic drive between Hilton and Mooi River, with some art studios, potters and painters, to herb gardens and cheese makers.

 - Midmar Dam is zoned for yachting and power-boating while the 1 000-ha Midmar Game Park has rhino, zebra, a wide variety of antelope species and waterfowl.